Kristjan93/Reid-App/README.md

   - Try to keep file structure flow natural and logical.
-    - While project is small high level components have only one directory containing all sublevel child components.
+    - High level components have only one directory containing all sublevel child components.
     - Do to some idiomatic tendencies of developers of establishing the 'right way' for file structure there is no definite way of doing it.
 Unlike Angular.
 ## Bla